 November - near and far courtyards, clearly visible

-Oct 20 - my tree lost green, far trees lost leaves
+Oct 20 - close tree with less green, far trees with no leaves

 sewing machine